pip-services-infra/pip-services-syslog-node/doc/Deployment.md

-# Deployment Guide <br/> eventlog Microservice
+# Deployment Guide <br/> EventLog Microservice

-eventlog microservice can be used in different deployment scenarios.
+EventLog microservice can be used in different deployment scenarios.

 * [Standalone Process](#process)
 * [Seneca Plugin](#seneca)